openstack/rally/doc/source/tutorial/step_3_adding_success_criteria_for_benchmarks.rst

 .. image:: ../images/Report-SLA-Scenario.png
    :align: center

 Success criteria present a very useful concept that enables not only to analyze the outcome of your benchmark tasks, but also to control their execution.
-In the :ref:`the next section of our tutorial <tutorial_step_4_aborting_load_generation_on_sla_failure>`, we will show how to use SLA to abort the load generation before your OpenStack goes wrong.
+In :ref:`one of the next sections <tutorial_step_5_aborting_load_generation_on_sla_failure>` of our tutorial, we will show how to use SLA to abort the load generation before your OpenStack goes wrong.